radekstepan/burnchart/README.md

 1. **Static Mode (Public Token)**: as before but now you want to use your [GitHub OAuth2 API Token](http://developer.github.com/v3/#authentication) in the config.
 This will require you to specify the token in the `config.json` file as outlined below.
 1. **Proxy Mode (Private Token)**: you find it preposterous to share your token with the world.
 In this case you will need to serve the app using the [Proxy Mode](#proxy-mode).
 Your token will be scrubbed from the config file and all requests be routed through a proxy.

-All of the following fields are defined in `config.json` and none of them, including the file itself, are required:
+All of the following fields are defined in `config.json` and none of them, including the file itself, are required.
+Just make sure that if the file exists, it is served with a correct MIME media type which is [application/json](http://stackoverflow.com/questions/477816/what-is-the-correct-json-content-type).

 ###Size Label